Knightkolla/Lead-Gen-Tool/README.md

 -   You should see the login page.
 -   After logging in, you can use the dashboard to search for companies, view analytics, generate insights, and manage leads.

+## Technical Deep Dive

+### ML Integration for Lead Enhancement
+The backend integrates with machine learning models (specifically Gemini) to analyze lead data and provide actionable insights.
+This involves:
+-   **Data Processing:** Raw lead data is processed and fed into the ML models.
+-   **Insight Generation:** The models generate a structured output, including identified pros and cons for each company, enhancing the value proposition for sales teams.
+-   **Model Management:** (If applicable, describe how models are loaded, updated, or fine-tuned.
+E.g., models are loaded on application startup for efficiency.)

+### CRM Integration
+The CRM integration allows for seamless management of leads.
+This is primarily handled within the `backend/app/crm/` and `backend/app/services/crm_service.py` modules.
+Key aspects include:
+-   **Lead Status Management:** Leads can be moved through different stages (e.g., New, Contacted, Qualified) to reflect their progress in the sales pipeline.
+-   **Data Synchronization:** (If applicable, mention if there's any data synchronization with a real CRM or if it's a simulated environment).
+The current implementation simulates sending lead data to a CRM, allowing for flexible integration with various platforms.

+### Analytics Dashboard
+The analytics dashboard provides a comprehensive overview of lead performance, powered by data fetched from MongoDB and processed by the ML service.
+It visualizes:
+-   **Lead Distribution:** Charts showing the distribution of leads across different industries, locations, or other relevant categories.
+-   **Lead Projections:** (If applicable, describe how lead projections are calculated or displayed).
+-   **Top Leads:** Identification and display of high-potential leads based on predefined criteria or ML-driven scoring.

+### Data Deduplication
+To maintain data cleanliness and efficiency, the application incorporates a deduplication mechanism.
+This ensures that:
+-   New leads are checked against existing records to prevent duplicates.
+-   Deduplication logic is applied during (e.g., data ingestion or before saving to MongoDB) to maintain a unique and high-quality lead database.

+### MongoDB Integration
+MongoDB serves as the primary NoSQL database for storing lead information.
+Key aspects of its integration include:
+-   **Flexible Schema:** MongoDB's flexible schema is ideal for storing diverse lead data, which may vary depending on the scraping source or enrichment process.
+-   **Efficient Data Retrieval:** Indexes are utilized for quick retrieval of leads based on various search criteria.
+-   **Scalability:** MongoDB's architecture supports scaling to handle growing volumes of lead data.

 ## Troubleshooting
 -   **Port in use error:** If you encounter an "Address already in use" error when starting a server, kill the process using that port.